MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthenticationPolicy.md

 Legacy Exchange tokens include Exchange user identity and callback tokens.

-This switch applies to the entire organization, even if you specify an authentication policy using the Identity parameter.
+This switch applies to the entire organization.
+Although the Identity parameter is required, its value is ignored.
+You can pass any non-empty value as the Identity parameter.

 **Important**:

-- This switch disregards other authentication policy parameters used in the same command.
+- Apart from the Identity parameter, this switch disregards other authentication policy parameters used in the same command.
 We recommend running separate commands for other authentication policy changes.
 - It might take up to 24 hours for the change to take effect across your entire organization.
 - Legacy Exchange tokens issued to Outlook add-ins before token blocking was implemented in your organization will remain valid until they expire.
 - Blocking legacy Exchange tokens might cause some Microsoft add-ins to stop working.
 These add-ins are being updated to no longer use legacy tokens.